shyamal10/RoomAcousticSim/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Welcome to room acoustics simulator!
-First set your room size and source/reciever parameters.
-A suggestion algorithm is applied to select the enviornments from the database that best fit the set parameters.
-Choose from the suggested enviornments or select an impulse response from over 17 unique enviornments across the world.
-Finally, import your own audio file to act as the 'source'.
-Using signal processing algorithms such as stochastic ray tracing and applying room impusle responses, a final output signal is generated which you can play.
+Welcome to the Room Acoustics Simulator!
+Begin by configuring your room dimensions and source/receiver parameters.
+Our suggestion algorithm will then analyze your settings and recommend environments from our extensive database that closely match your criteria.
+You have the option to select from the suggested environments or pick from a library of over 17 distinct acoustic environments from around the world.
+Additionally, you can import your own audio file to serve as the source sound.
+Our advanced signal processing techniques, including stochastic ray tracing and the application of room impulse responses, will be used to generate a final output signal that you can play and experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>